 - Milestone L Additional Groundwater Monitoring and Sampling (Cost Adder Milestone) Provide a Unit Cost to complete an additional groundwater monitoring and sampling event.
-The scope of work for this cost adder should follow Milestone I. - Milestone L1 - The cost provided should be to complete only one (1) event with all the monitoring wells (existing and proposed). - Milestone L2 The cost provided should be to sample one (1) additional monitoring well during a groundwater sampling event.
+The scope of work for this cost adder should follow Milestone I. - Milestone L1 The cost provided should be to complete only one (1) event with only the existing monitoring wells.
+In the event that the PennDot Right of Way Permit takes longer to obtain than anticipated, this cost adder would be utilized for a groundwater sampling event completed at the Site before the permit is secured and the monitoring wells are installed. - Milestone L2 - The cost provided should be to complete only one (1) event with all the monitoring wells (existing and proposed).

+- Milestone L3 The cost provided should be to sample one (1) additional monitoring well during a groundwater sampling event.
 The provided cost would be to cover all labor, equipment, laboratory, waste, etc. - Milestone M Preparation of Quarterly Progress Report (Cost Adder Milestone) Provide a Unit Cost to Prepare a Quarterly Progress Report for submittal to the PADEP.
 The Progress Report should detail the observations documented during the event, summarize the analytical results, map the groundwater flow direction for the Site, provide iso-concentration maps for compounds exceeding the SWHS, provide hydrographs, discuss the interim remediation efforts (if any), and provide additional scheduling details for upcoming events.
 A draft of the progress report should be provided to the Solicitor for review and approval prior to submittal to the PADEP.
 Once the report is approved by the Solicitor, the report can be finalized and submitted to the PADEP.
 The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting. - Milestone N Installation of Additional Shallow Monitoring Wells (Cost Adder Milestone) Provide a Unit Cost to install one (1) additional shallow water monitoring well.
 The scope of work for this cost adder should follow Milestone E construction guidelines.
 Please provide costs for the following: - Milestone N1 Installation of one (1) additional shallow monitoring well during a separate mobilization event.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc.

-- Milestone N2 - Installation of one (1) additional shallow monitoring well as an add-on to a drilling investigation where mobilization costs has already been included.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Milestone O Installation of Additional Deep Monitoring Wells (Cost Adder Milestone) Provide a Unit Cost to install one (1) additional deep water monitoring well.
-The scope of work for this cost adder should follow Milestone D construction guidelines.
-Please provide costs for the following: - Milestone O1 Installation of one (1) additional shallow monitoring well during a separate mobilization event.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Milestone O2 - Installation of one (1) additional shallow monitoring well as an add-on to a drilling investigation where mobilization costs has already been included.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Milestone P Update Survey (Cost Adder Milestone) Provide a Unit Cost to update the Site's survey to include any additional monitoring well location(s).
-The scope of work for this cost adder should follow Milestone G. - Milestone Q Offsite Access (Cost Adder Milestone) Provide a Unit Cost to secure offsite access on one (1) adjacent residential/commercial property in an effort to install a groundwater monitoring well.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Milestone N2 - Installation of one (1) additional shallow monitoring well as an add-on to a drilling investigation where mobilization costs has already been included.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Milestone O Update Survey (Cost Adder Milestone) Provide a Unit Cost to update the Site's survey to include any additional monitoring well location(s).
+The scope of work for this cost adder should follow Milestone G. - Milestone P Offsite Access (Cost Adder Milestone) Provide a Unit Cost to secure offsite access on one (1) adjacent residential/commercial property in an effort to complete intrusive work as well as access for routine sampling.
 The cost should cover the necessary time and materials needed to contact the off-site property owner, draft an access agreement, and obtain approval with one (1) draft revision to the access agreement.
 The cost does not include any legal fees, payments or permitting costs.
 Providing this Unit Cost does not commit the consultant to obtain the access agreement.
-If necessary, the cost should also cover the necessary time and material needed to provide the PADEP with the information they will require to facilitate access to the property. - Milestone R Combined SCR/RAP rather than SCR Provide a Unit Cost to prepare a combined SCR/RAP for submittal to the PADEP instead of a SCR.
-The RAP portion of the report would propose eight (8) quarters of groundwater attainment monitoring.
-The costs included in this optional cost adder would just be the additional costs needed to write the SCR/RAP above and beyond the costs included in the bid response to write the SCR.
+If necessary, the cost should also cover the necessary time and material needed to provide the PADEP with the information they will require to facilitate access to the property.